anishiit/MyGit/README.md

-# MyGit - A Simple Git Implementation
+# MyGit - A Complete Git Implementation 🚀

-MyGit is a simplified version control system that implements core Git functionality.
-This project is designed to help you understand how Git works internally by building your own version control system from scratch.
+MyGit is a fully functional distributed version control system that implements core Git functionality, including remote repository cloning.
+This project demonstrates how Git works internally by building a complete version control system from scratch.

 ## 🎯 Purpose